 Until activation occurs, the ASN serves as a latent risk indicator that warrants monitoring by infrastructure operators.

 Several concrete watchpoints can help track this risk.
-Any modification to the AS210765 aut-num object in the RIPE Database—such as contact updates or status changes—could signal evolving plans.
+Any modification to the AS210765 aut-num entity in the RIPE Database—such as contact updates or status changes—could signal evolving plans.
 The appearance of prefix announcements originating from AS210765 would mark the transition from dormant registration to active routing entity.

 Additionally, any official ISC communication about the ASN or the "PRG1" label would reduce uncertainty and clarify whether the registration is part of a planned service expansion.